ashn-dot-dev/lumpy/README.md

 let y = x; # x is assigned to y by copy println("x is " + repr(x));
 println("y is " + repr(y));
-# x and y are separate values with structural equality
+# x and y are separate values that are structurally equal
 println("x == y is " + repr(x == y));

 print("\n");